StarBugs-ASE/Availabook/README.md

 5. Producing alerts for error message when users' inputs are wrong.
 6. Creating Unit test cases for every function.
 7. Creating more system level cases for the whole project.
+8. Sorting availatime by starting time or by user name.

 ## Questions to find out
 1. Jade Template are hard to implement